 Call ahead: During Cellar Season, many wineries may close for breaks or keep reduced hours.
 It’s often a good idea to call ahead to confirm your desired winery will be open when you’d like to visit.

-- Visit TripCheck.com — With the valley’s varied elevations and topography, road conditions can change in a single drive.
-Be sure to check ahead to ensure the route is clear, and avoid setting out in inclement weather
+Visit TripCheck for the latest road conditions: With the valley’s varied elevations and topography, road conditions can change in a single drive—especially in winter.
+Use TripCheck, a tool from the Oregon Department of Transportation that features webcams and up-to-date alerts, to ensure your preferred route is clear, and avoid setting out in inclement weather.

 Plan your Cellar Season Outings